sol-eng/background-jobs/README.md

 <img src="images/source-dropdown.png" align="right" />

-[RStudio 1.2](https://www.rstudio.com/products/rstudio/) introduced the ability to send long running R scripts to [local and remote background jobs](https://blog.rstudio.com/2019/03/14/rstudio-1-2-jobs/).
+[RStudio 1.2](https://www.rstudio.com/products/rstudio/) introduced the ability to send long-running R scripts to [local and remote background jobs](https://blog.rstudio.com/2019/03/14/rstudio-1-2-jobs/).
 This functionality can dramatically improve the productivity of data scientists and analysts using R since they can continue working in an unblocked R session in RStudio while